DmKu33/csharp-milestones/README.md

 - [ ] Physics and Collisions
 	- [ ] Use `FixedUpdate()` to control game objects using Unity's physics engine
 	- [ ] Apply physics forces to a game object RigidBody using `MovePosition()`
-	- [ ] ✏️ Q: Will a [collision detection](https://docs.unity3d.com/Manual/CollidersOverview.html) occur when a Kinematic Rigidbody Collider touches a Static Collider? : **??**
+	- [ ] ✏️ Q: Will a [collision detection](https://docs.unity3d.com/Manual/CollidersOverview.html) occur when a Kinematic Rigidbody Collider touches a Static Collider? : **No, because Kinematic Rigidbody Colliders do not generate collision events with Static Colliders**
 	- [ ] Use `OnCollisionEnter()` to check if a game object has run into another collider
 	- [ ] Use `Destroy()` to remove a game object from the scene
 	- [ ] Use `OnTriggerEnter()` and `OnTriggerExit()` to detect when two colliders start and stop touching